maw501/maw501.github.io/posts/_posts/technical/2018-10-19-The-kernel-trick.md

 The kernel trick is a useful technique that allows the use of linear models to model complex non-linear functions by pushing the original data through a non-linear (and possibly high-dimensional) mapping at little extra computational cost.
 In this way the kernel trick gives us the benefit of using a more powerful non-linear model for the price of sticking with a linear model.

 It is important to note that the class of algorithms that kernels work for are based on computing similarity between observations of the data.
-In other words, we are working with the rows of the data frame for a typical machine learning problem with $n$ rows and $d$ features.
-The kernel trick is most famously applied to support vector machines (SVMs) for classification problems.
+In other words, we are working with the rows of the data frame when viewed from the perspective of a typical machine learning dataset with $n$ rows and $d$ features.
+The kernel trick is perhaps most famously used to support vector machines (SVMs) for classification problems though kernels are widely used across many algorithms.

 The key benefit to performing such transformations, $\phi$, of the observations, is that after applying the transformation the data can often be linearly separable in the new feature space.